README.md

 License

 The dbscan package is licensed under the GNU General Public License (GPL) Version 3.
-The OPTICSXi R implementation was directly ported from the ELKI framework’s Java implementation (GNU AGPLv3), with explicit permission granted by the original author, Erich Schubert.
+The OPTICSXi R implementation was directly ported from the ELKI framework’s Java implementation (GNU AGPLv3), with permission by the original author, Erich Schubert.

 Changes